 Professor Susanne Kuys, ACU, Faculty of Health Sciences

 Associate Professor Gert-Jan Pepping, ACU, Faculty of Health Sciences

-Dr Ros Harrington, ACU, Faculty of Health Sciences
+Dr Rosamund Harrington, ACU, Faculty of Health Sciences

 Professor Paul Sanders, Deakin University, Faculty of Science, Engineering & Built Environment